 - to build community with a goal of creating a socially just living and learning environment on campus that is inclusive, affirming, and just.

-The WCCC will be operating remotely until further notice and services will transitition to virtual or alternative formats.
+The WCCC will be operating hybrid style and services will transition to virtual or alternative formats.
 We appreciate your continued patience and understanding during these difficult times.

 - Undocumented Student Services